akshay5995/powerbi-report-component/README.md

 ```

 # Like hooks ?
 You'll love this :)
-Provides a more barebones approach for embedding
+Provides a more barebones approach for embedding.

 ### useReport